jbush001/NyuziProcessor/software/libs/librender/README.md

 function parallelExecute() in libos.

 This is a tile based renderer, also known as a sort-middle architecture.
-It divides the destination into fixed size regions.
+It divides the destination into fixed size rectangles.
 Threads render each tile completely before moving to the next.
 This approach has a few advantages.
 It allows splitting the work across a large number of threads.
 Because each thread exclusively owns a tile, there is no locking required to preserve pixel